chainer/chainer/docs/source/tutorial/convnet.rst

 A convolutional network (ConvNet) is mainly comprised of convolutional layers.
-This type of network is commonly used for various visual recognition tasks, e.g., classifying hand-written digits or natural images into given object classes, detectiong objects from an image, and labeling all pixels of an image with the object classes (semantic segmenation), and so on.
+This type of network is commonly used for various visual recognition tasks, e.g., classifying hand-written digits or natural images into given object classes, detecting objects from an image, and labeling all pixels of an image with the object classes (semantic segmenation), and so on.

 In such tasks, a typical ConvNet takes a set of images whose shape is